 As Dr. Henry Potts of the U.K. concluded in a 2005 study, published in the journal Health Information On The Internet:

 “Online communication is also known to be disinhibited.
 This means that the nature of online communication, the absence of social cues, and the perceived intimacy and anonymity mean that people may be less inhibited in their online behaviour.

 “This may be a positive thing in the context of a support group, helping people to discuss difficult issues, or overcoming problems of embarrassment.

 “But disinhibition is also seen as problematic in many online communities when it leads to ‘flaming’ (deliberately provocative or insulting posts) or ‘spamming’ (unsolicited commercial messages).”

-During my five years as an active member on my WomenHeart online community, I’m seeing increasingly common examples of this flaming and spamming behaviour.
+During my years as an active member on my WomenHeart online community, I’m seeing increasingly common examples of this flaming and spamming behaviour.

 Spamming includes those who are flogging the latest Dr. Oz-approved combination-miracle-anti-aging-heart-cure-dietary supplement sensation.

 As Dr. Nimrod explains the life cycle, after certain site visitors become novices, they do not necessarily become active members.
 They can also become trolls, described as group members with a high level of activity for a short period of time who are mainly interested in disturbing the community.